-Always store pesticides in their original containers.
+Always store PPPs in their original containers.
 This is for safety reasons and is a legal requirement.

-Concentrate pesticides that have been diluted and stored may not work as well when you next use them.
-It is also illegal to store pesticides that are unlabelled and not in their original container for safety reasons.
+Concentrate PPPs that have been diluted and stored may not work as well when you next use them.
+It is also illegal to store PPPs that are unlabelled and not in their original container for safety reasons.
 Remember to only dilute enough for that day's use.

-Never pour pesticides down the drain, toilet or sink.
+Never pour PPPs down the drain, toilet or sink.